jjazut1/verse-react-dev/README.md

 ## 🚀 Recent Enhancements (January 2025)

+### iOS Native App Direction (September 2025)

+We evaluated a hybrid approach (hosting React games inside an iOS `WKWebView` with a JavaScript bridge).
+We have now reverted that experiment and are moving to a native-only SwiftUI direction for the iOS app:

+- Web app remains unchanged and independent; no native bridge is required.
+- iOS uses Firebase Auth/Firestore and loads teacher-created configs directly.
+- Games will be ported to SwiftUI for best UX, offline support, and platform features.
+- Temporary placeholder screens exist for non‑ported games; assignments route to native implementations when available.

+Changes included in this repo:
+- Removed iOS bridge code from `src/pages/GameByToken.tsx` (no `LUMI_NATIVE` or `notifyNativeComplete`).
+- Kept all existing web flows (assignment tokens, attempts, high scores) untouched.

+If you previously added links with `native=ios`, they are harmless and can remain; they are ignored by the web app.

 ### **🎲 MAJOR MULTIPLAYER GAME SYSTEM** (January 2025 - Latest) ✨

 #### **🏆 NAME IT GAME - REAL-TIME MULTIPLAYER BREAKTHROUGH**